notnavindu/pinatastore/README.md

 # 🦄 Pinatastore
 A  simple module to store and retrieve simple JSON data from a decentralized databse.
 (Pinata IPFS) Pinatastore uses a structure similar to firebase and stores them in ipfs through Pinata.
-(Collections and Documents)
+(Collections and Documents) Pinatastore is basically a wrapper on top of the pinata API to make it easier to work with JSON data.

-_Note: This project was made for educational puposes only.
+_Note: This project was made for educational puposes.
 But feel free to use it in your projects_

 ## Demo
 (Coming soon)